Open Access (OA) is a publishing model that provides free online access to research publications.

 Examples of institutional mandates in Norway:

-Summary of open access policies in Norway (in Norwegian).
 Contact your research administration or library to find more about the policies of your institution.
 Also refer to the Norwegian Ministry of Education and Research’s goals and guidelines for open access to research articles.

 For an overview of international policies and mandates see the Directory of Open Access Repositories (OpenDOAR).